GabrieleGhisleni/EnergyProject/README.md

 #### Environmental variables

-The last step to be made is creating the energy.env file containing all passwords and environmental variables that are passed to the code.
+The last step to make is creating the energy.env file containing all passwords and environmental variables that are passed to the code.

 As mentioned, it is always possible to change passwords and variables according to your services (e.g. to use your own databases).